tanmaysk001/My-RAG-App/README.md

 - **Deployment & DevOps:**
   Containerized using Docker with CI/CD integration via GitHub Actions and deployed on Hugging Face Spaces.

-For a visual representation of the architecture, check out the [Excalidraw Architecture Diagram](https://excalidraw.com/#json=l_QeD50z1CTGNtacmbUG6,FPQTRKphCI8JEcHsvVqxig).

 ## Features

 - **End-to-End RAG Pipeline:**